psf/black/docs/usage_and_configuration/the_basics.md

 ### Command line options

-_Black_ doesn't provide many options.
+_Black_ has quite a few knobs these days, although _Black_ is opinionated so style configuration options are deliberately limited and rarely added.
 You can list them by running `black --help`.

 <details>